 Stepmom: My other Mom person.
 She is married to my Dad person.
 Like my Dad she is good peoples.
 She keeps my Dad from dying of starvation and makes very good BBQ ribs.
 Her mushroom soup and egg-noodles are known for causing extended periods of sitting at the table.
 I and I do mean extended periods – as some say little Taco is still sitting at that table to this very day.

 Daryl 1: He is the older of my two half-brothers.
-He is about 12 feet tall and recently graduated college so that he can be a business man (or something) one day.
-If he makes it big, which I believe he has the potential to, I will be first in line to mooch money from him.
+He is about 12 feet tall and went to college so that he can be a NBA coach who gives all his wealth to his elder brother some day.
+He is presently part of a collegiate level coaching staff.
+If he makes it big, which I believe he has the potential to, I might give him a more honorary title than “Daryl 1.”
 I once chased him around the house with a knife and “pallows,” which probably diminishes my chance of money.
 If I am emotionally barren, then Daryl 1 wears his heart on his sleeve.

 DBH: Daryl 1’s wife (Daryl’s Better Half).
 She is a nurse, which is a good thing (not only because we need nurses) but also because Daryl 1 needs something to take care of him.
 We are similar in that regard.
-DBH takes good care of Daryl 1 – even when we probably doesn’t deserve it – and that’s what matters most.
+DBH takes good care of Daryl 1 – even when he probably doesn’t deserve it – and that’s what matters most.

 Mr. Bear: He is a friendly brown bear who lives with Meem.
 He as transcended the mortal plane and freed himself of the physical vices that burden most of us.
 He shares his enlightened state of nirvana with those who are fortunate enough to cuddle with him.
 He is Pig’s sensei.
 As of late, Mr. Bear’s physical form is becoming more and more fluid as his spirit becomes increasingly untethered from his corporeal self.

-Thomas “X”: I say Thomas “X” because Thomas is actually a line of sentient pumpkins who come to live with us in October and have been known to stick around for as long as July.
-While they are (mostly) Jack Be Little pumpkins, they appear to have a darker side and may be part of Little Friend’s plot for world domination.
-Thomas I was 2014-15, Thomas II was 2015-16, Thomas III was 2016-17, and Thomas IV was 10/2017-4/2018.
-Our most recent Thomas was Thomas V – who lived with us from 10/2018 – 1/2019.
-As you can tell, Thomas X is both constant and infinite.
+Thomas “X”: I say Thomas “X” because Thomas is actually a line of sentient pumpkins who come to live with SB and I around October and have been known to stick around for as long as July.
+While they were originally Jack Be Little pumpkins, they’ve since branched out into other pumpkin forms and appear to have a darker side and may be part of Little Friend’s plot for world domination.
+Thomas I was 2014-15, Thomas II was 2015-16, Thomas III was 2016-17, and Thomas IV was 10/2017-4/2018, Thomas V was 10/2018 – 1/2019.
+Thomas VI was 10/5/2019 – 4/26/2020.
+Our most recent Thomas is Thomas VII – who came to live with me on 9/25/2020 and left for the next world on 6/6/2021.
+Thomas VIII joined me on 10/1/2021 and continued residing with SB after I left.
+Thomas IX came to live with me on 9/11/2022 and ascended to the pumpkin realm on 12/12/22 (apparently this Thomas really liked 2s).
+Thomas X (as in 10, who knew the X would ever get double-dipped here) came to live with me on 10/13/23 (Friday the 13th no less).
+As you can tell, Thomas “X” is both constant and infinite.